Poleta Formation: Paleobiota

-Most of the fauna is biomineralized, including brachiopods, hyolithids, trilobites, archeocyathids, and helicoplacoids, which are often articulated.
+Most of the fauna is biomineralized, including brachiopods, hyolithids, trilobites, archeocyathids from the Gold Point Reef locality, and helicoplacoids, which are often articulated.
 Non-mineralized components of these fossils are also preserved, as are sponges, anomalocaridid parts, and a range of algae and cyanobacteria.

 Trace fossils, mainly Planolites, are also common; ichnofossils generally lie on the bedding plane and very few penetrate more than 1 mm into the sediment.
+The biota of this formation has been noted to be similar to the Utah Lagerstätten, more so to the Spence Shale.